AhmedFathyAbdelaaal/SprintBootIntro/README.md

 		-StudentController.java : Our RestController that controls our API & calls for the functions neccessary.
 		-StudentRepository.java : Our Repository.
 		-StudentService.java : Our Service Layer providing functionality for our API.

+## Before we start, if you have any issues you may feel free to send me an email through ahmedfathyabdelaaal@gmail.com and i will try to help : D

 ## What Are We Doing?